pslib-cz/2022-p2a-mme-pppp-VlastikTrnka/README.md

 You will need the following materials to complete the project:
 1. Filament PLA
-    -Color: blue, white (You can certainly use different color combination.
+    - Color: blue, white (You can certainly use different color combination.
 For the example I chose this one)
     Link: [HERE YOU CAN BUY IT](https://www.prusa3d.com/product/pearl-blue-pla-filament-1kg/)